fenciso13/GWAS_and_GS/README.md

-# Michigan State University, Potato breeding program#
+# Potato breeding program, Michigan State University#
 ![ScreenShot](https://github.com/fenciso13/GWAS_and_GS/blob/master/pdf/IMG_1475.JPG)

 *This repository harbors a set of pipelenes with the objective to editing and proccessing potato genotype and phenotype files for Genome Wide Association and Genome Selection analysis*